 They’re also a great source of protein for those on a plant-based diet.
 Plus, we pair them with onions, which are low in calories and also contain fiber and important nutrients.

-❄ Can you freeze mushrooms and onions?
+❄ Can you freeze this dish?

 Yes!
 You can freeze sautéed mushrooms and onions.
 After sautéing the dish, let it cool, then transfer to an air-tight container and freeze for up to three months.
 Make sure to label the container.